node-xyz/xyz.example.risingstack.trace/README.md

   - a **Worker** service: which exposes the two tasks explained above.
   - a **Client** service: this node will represent **internal clients** that might need to use `Worker`'s services.

+The services will be deployed to port 4000, 6000 and 5000 respectively.

 We will also launch a series of _attacks_ to our **Front** node to represent **external** clients.

-I will explain some of the details of `xyz-core` in this tutorial, but I highly recommend reading xyz's [Getting Started](https://node-xyz.github.io/documentations/getting-started/) document to get more familiar.
+I will explain some of the details of `xyz-core` in this tutorial, but I highly recommend reading xyz's [Getting Started](https://node-xyz.github.io/documentations/getting-started/) document to get more familiar before going any further.

 Let's start writing the microservices: